joulev/ezkomment/docs/getting-started.md

 where `siteId` and `pageId` are the internal unique identification string for the site and page, respectively

-Click "Copy" and paste it to the URL bar of a browser.
+Click **Copy** and paste it to the URL bar of a browser.
 You should see something like this

 ![Screenshot of the embed page](/images/docs/getting-started/embed-page.png)